chemutai254/AI_FOR_SE/AI_Workflow/README.md

 - Agricultural extension officers who support farmers and use insights for planning interventions.

 **Key Performance Indicator (KPI) to measure success**
-- Accuracy Detection Rate (%) — the percentage of correctly identified diseased and healthy crops.
+- Accuracy Detection Rate (%): The percentage of correctly identified diseased and healthy crops.

 ### 2. Data Collection & Preprocessing
 **Identify 2 data sources for your problem**